 The contractor may only communicate disagreement with the corrected price in writing.

-15. What is the minimum value of projects that must be advertising via the cidb i.tender system?
+15. What is the minimum value of projects that must be advertised via the cidb i.tender portal?

 Contractor Development FAQs

 1. Does the cidb have guidelines for clients who want to unbundle projects to promote contractor development?

 The cidb Practice Note 29 identifies methods that clients can apply to achieve a balance between delivery of projects and empowerment.

 2. Is it so bad to let a contractor stay in a contractor development programme indefinitely?

 A contractor development programme should have clear and specific goals and outcomes.
 Participants must exit the programme at the end of its duration.
 The only benefit to be derived from an open ended contractor development programme is job creation.
 The downside is creation of a dependency syndrome where contractors do not learn the skills to survive in the open competitive market space.

 3. How can clients use procurement to ensure that large contractors contribute to development?